conorjmoran/gnn-elasticity-predictor/README.md

 > * A starter file is provided at `data/mat2vec_embeddings.json`.
 > * To download the official embeddings, clone or download [mat2vec](https://github.com/materialsintelligence/mat2vec) and place `mat2vec_embeddings.json` under `data/`.
 > * `fetch.py` and `predict.py` automatically search `data/mat2vec_embeddings.json` (then fall back to the repo root) unless you pass `--disable-mat2vec`.
-> * A pretrained ensemble is included under `artifacts/ensemble` (checkpoints, scaler, conformal stats).
-You can run inference and evaluation immediately without retraining.

 ### Custom-material JSON Template